parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 For me, the choice is clear.
 And it's something worth fighting for.

 I hope this article has been interesting.
 If you have thoughts—you agree, disagree, have reservations, other ideas or a suggestion—I'd love to hear them!
-You can email me at *userhostileweb**—at—**neustadt.fr*. or, if you're a member of Hacker News or Reddit, add your comment there.
+This [article is on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith/blob/master/src/essays/against-a-user-hostile-web.md); if you'd like you can send a pull request with edit suggestions (like [Anders](https://anders.unix.se) did, thank you!).
+You can also get in touch via email (*userhostileweb**—at—**neustadt.fr*) or, if you're on Hacker News or Reddit, share your thoughts there.